A

 • Help more people to adapt to traumatic changes as they lose their hearing.

-We receive no statutory funding and depend on legacies and donations to provide a lifeline for the growing numbers of people who need specialist help – in the Jewish community and beyond.
+JDA enables people living with deafness to cope with whatever challenges life brings – as no other organisation can.
+We receive no statutory funding and depend on legacies and donations to provide a lifeline for the Jewish community and beyond.

 London